Ouyang Nana: Politics

-On March 22, 2019, Ouyang's father responded to the media, saying "from my [cultural and] political background, I support the One-China Policy and 1992 Consensus".
+Many Chinese netizens remained unsatisfied with her statement on Weibo, where most international brands typically limit their responses to appeal to the Chinese market when addressing such political issues.
+Facing popular demands that she post the statement on Facebook, Instagram, and YouTube—platforms banned in China—to demonstrate her loyalty, she ultimately did.
+On March 22, 2019, Ouyang Lung responded to the media, saying "from my [cultural and] political background, I support the One-China Policy and 1992 Consensus".
 He said he was saddened by the mistreatment his daughter had garnered "simply by saying the status quo" and said that the Democratic Progressive Party should take responsibility for Cross-Strait relations.

-In March 2021, she announced support for cotton from Xinjiang in mainland China, after some companies had expressed concerns about human rights abuses at the Xinjiang internment camps.
+In March 2021, she announced support for cotton from Xinjiang in mainland China, after some companies had expressed concerns about human rights abuses of Uyghurs at the Xinjiang internment camps.
+In 2024, Ouyang came out in support of a China Central Television (CCTV) statement in favor of Chinese unification.
+In 2025, Taiwan's Mainland Affairs Council announced that Ouyang was under investigation for sharing Chinese government propaganda and may face fines.